dwip-the-dev/Open-Book/README.md

 2. Push your changes
 3. I'll review and merge it **ASAP**

+*NOTE*
+You may add a different subdirectory under the books directory for better organized file structure.

 ## 🎯 Coming Soon

-- 🔍 Search & filter by title/author
+- 🔍 Search & filter by author
 - 📊 View/download counter
 - 💬 Comment & rating system (maybe)
 - 🖼️ Light/Dark mode toggle